 3. Large cell carcinoma.
 There are giant cell and clear cell types of cancer.

 4. Adenocarcinoma.
 The carcinoma shows a degree of differentiation similar to that of squamous cell carcinoma.
-But the list is supplemented by a bronchoalveolar tumor.
+But the list is supplemented by bronchoalveolar tumor.

 Symptoms of the disease